 - Photokeratitis: Highly painful (but usually temporary) burn to the cornea.
-Most commonly associated with not wearing sunglasses while in locations with a lot of reflected sunlight such as the beach or snowy regions.
+Most commonly associated with not wearing sunglasses in locations with a lot of reflected sunlight such as the beach or in snowy regions.

-- Polarised lenses.
-Polarised lenses help to reduce glare, which can help prevent light-related headaches or migraines.
+- Polarised lenses: Polarised lenses help to reduce glare, which can help prevent light-related headaches or migraines.

-- Durability.
-It’s usually a good idea to spend a little extra on sunglasses with solid build quality.
+- Durability: It’s usually worth spending a little extra on sunglasses with solid build quality.
 Broken sunglasses won’t do the best job of protecting your eyes!